 Thoughts and insights are all relative to our experiences.
 While our stories can appear similar in ways, there’s sure to be 100x more differences than similarities.

 We Don’t Know What We Don’t Know

-Because of that we can never know what’s going on inside someone’s head.
-And when it comes down to it, reality is really a matter of perspective that’s based on the subconscious beliefs we developed from our past experiences.
+Because of that, we can never know what’s going on inside someone’s head.
+When it comes down to it, reality is really a matter of perspective that’s based on the subconscious beliefs we developed from our experiences.